 Clearly, co-addition (in the forward sense) increases the signal-to-noise ratio.
-Pixels in the small-pixel columns are excluded from this operation.
+Pixels in the small-pixel columns are excluded from this operation (see Section 8).
 These pixels provide the only way to get some information about changes in a temporal sense during the co-addition time.

-Information in the small pixels should be used with caution for the following reasons:
+Information in the small-pixel columns should be used with caution for the following reasons:

 - The noise level of a small pixel is higher than the noise of the co-added pixel.
-This noise will be broadcast to other pixels, increasing the error of all other signals. - A column of small pixels is not aligned with one wavelength. - Pixels outside the small columns have an unknown, and not necessarily positive, correlation with the pixels in the small-pixel columns.
-The two small-pixel columns themselves are not necessarily correlated with respect to each other.
+This noise will be broadcast to other pixels, increasing the error of all other signals. - A column of small pixels is not aligned with one wavelength. - Pixels outside the small-pixel columns have an unknown, and not necessarily positive, correlation with the pixels in the small-pixel columns.
+The two small-pixel columns themselves are not necessarily correlated with respect to each other as they are in different detector bands.
 More research is needed to decide on their usage.